-The phrase “emotional intelligence” is so commonly used it is hard to believe it was only coined two decades ago.
+The phrase “emotional intelligence” is so commonly used it is hard to believe it was only popularized two decades ago.

 In Emotional Intelligence: Why It Can Matter More Than IQ, Daniel Goleman (b.
 1946) gives us the biological and psychological implications of our cognitive circuitry and expands the model for what it means to be intelligent.

 In a very real sense we have two minds, one that thinks and one that feels.
 These two fundamentally different ways of knowing interact to construct our mental life.